brianhouse/art_and_code/units/7_emergence/code.md

 x += 1
 y -= 1.2
 ```
 These operators—increment and decrement—accomplish the exact same thing as before, but without repeating the variable name.
-This is helpful if those variable names start to get a little complex, as they will in a moment.